naveenreddyalkaverse/humane-discovery/README.md

   - Matches in single field are better than matches in two separate fields.
   - Phrase matches are better than single field matches.
   - Single field matches in lower weight field are better than matches in two different higher weight field.
-- Product's weight autocomputation from disparate type of signals - views, downloads, add to cart, cart abandonment, purchases, time spent, or any custom events.
+- Product's weight auto-computation from disparate type of signals - views, downloads, add to cart, cart abandonment, purchases, time spent, or any custom events.
 - Multiple ways to compute weight --
   - Weighted signals based weight.
   - Holt Winter's based trend forecast weight.